 In February 2017, they released their fantastic second album One Way, which saw them branch out and further experiment with their sound by incorporating more complex and multi-textured synthesizers, deep bass lines and trap beats into their soulful mix.
 The highlights here are “Tell Me What”, with spacey synths and a funky bass line that’ll rock your world, “Breathing”, with colorful psychedelic synths and guitar chords that are fucking magical, and “Life”, a brilliant track featuring killer rap verses by British rapper Scope (Jake Lewis) that beautifully complement Axel’s falsetto vocals.
 The uplifting lyrics speak of not letting your past troubles define you or keep you from realizing your dreams: “Living life just watch me risk it, made mistakes but don’t regret ’em / I put on a happy face to hide where I come from / Put your knife down, listen to my rhyme / Everything’s gonna be alright.”

 Only eight months later, Jaded Jane dropped yet another album Always & Forever, once again going off in another direction with their sound.
 This time, Axel’s beautiful piano playing takes center stage, with the songs all featuring sublime piano-driven melodies that take their music toward an ambient, easy-listening vibe.
 In describing his inspiration for the album, Axel wrote as if speaking to his father: “When I sat down by the piano I could feel your presence.
 I let the songs happen the way they were meant to.
 Through music we can communicate with another world, here it is, and it is for you, in the here and now and in the hereafter.”
 The beautiful title track “Always & Forever” is a moving tribute to their father.
 “Hard to believe that you are gone this time.
 Oh give me strength to carry on.
 Easy to smile when you are by my side.
 You’ll live forever in my heart.”
-The video was filmed on a snowy night in Gothenburg.

 The opening song “Serendipity” is a serene, 13-minute long piece of atmospheric heaven, with extended runs of delicate piano, guitar and whispery synths that are mesmerizing.
 The song begins as an instrumental-only track that seems to end at around 3:45 minutes, then starts back up at 4:00, this time with Axel’s tender vocals singing the praises of their father: “It was your light.
 It was your love, that shone through all of us.”
 This portion of the song ends with a gradual fade-out of reverb at around 8:45, only to start back up at 9:30 with sparse piano keys, accompanied by strummed guitar and whispery synths that throb until the end of the song.